cancerberoSgx/ts-refactor/README.md

  * print the equivalent non interactive command on fininsh
  * --showDiff and --diffOutput use node_modules/diff/README.md
  * be able to load fix optoins from a .json file (format code settings)
+ * apply more than one codefix by cli args: ts-refactor organizeImports,removeUnused ./src --dontConfirm
+ * issue: go to help -> descriptions -> go back and select a fix : "Error: Sorry, the fix __help__ is not supported yet."